craftcms/cms/docs/config-settings.md

 **Since**: Craft 2.0

-A list of additional file extensions that Craft will allow when a user is uploading files, which will get appended to the list specified by [`allowedFileExtensions`](#allowedFileExtensions).
+A list of additional file extensions that Craft will allow when a user is uploading files, which will get appended to the list specified by [allowedFileExtensions](#allowedFileExtensions).

 ```php
 'extraAllowedFileExtensions' => 'log',